WbWbX/BFragmentationAnalyzer/README.md

 * `fragCUETP8M2T4BLLHCup`

-All these weights are obtained using an "averaged" analysis that doesn't take into account the dependence on the jet pt. pt-dependent weights are also available, which result in somewhat reduced adverse effects on the normalization and kinematics from the reweighting: just append `VsPt` to the names above to access those.
+All these weights are obtained using an "averaged" analysis that doesn't take into account the dependence on the jet pt.
+To account for that, genJet pt-dependent weights are also available, which result in somewhat reduced adverse effects on the normalization and kinematics from the reweighting: just append `VsPt` to the names above to access those.
+Use of the latter is recommended and pt-averaged weights are not produced by default.

-The fragmenation weights are based on the tuning to LEP/SLD data described in https://gitlab.cern.ch/cms-gen/Tuning/merge_requests/20, as well as the results from TOP-18-012.
+The fragmentation weights are either based on the tuning to LEP/SLD data described in https://gitlab.cern.ch/cms-gen/Tuning/merge_requests/20, or on the results from TOP-18-012 (with the old CUETP8M2T4 tune however).

 B hadron semileptonic branching ratio uncertainty weights are named `semilepbrup` and `semilepbrdown`.
 No pt-dependent weights are necessary (or available) for those.